MaestroError/php-heic-to-jpg/README.md

 ##### To Do

 - Find out if it can be used with docker CLI command from PHP, add in docs if yes
+- Try to update to Go 1.21 version
+- Add github action for generating executables